bootstrapworld/curriculum/lessons/contracts/langs/en-us/slides.md

 Turn to @printable-exercise{pages/using-contracts.adoc} and @opt-printable-exercise{pages/using-contracts-cont.adoc} and experiment with the functions in the editor.

 Once you've discovered how to build a version of each image function that satisfies you, record the example code in your contracts table.
-S

 It may help you to jot down some notes about your discoveries.
 We will be sharing our findings later.